 At www.gudp.dk there is also a Business Model Canvas with suggestions for questions that can be considered in connection with the completion.
-Select "Apply for a grant from GUDP" and then the tab "Application material".
+Select the menu item 'Søg tilskud' ("Apply for a grant"), click on the link to 'TILSKUDSPORTALEN' ("THE GRANT PORTAL") and then the tab 'Ansøgningsmateriale' ("Application material).